Image: Copyright free from Pixabay. No association with the author of this website

 The deed was done, and they were wedded.
 Dancing and dinner and celebrations followed, but Prince Randolph was anxious for only one thing—his bedchambers.

 He took her chin, smiled and kissed her.
-She was looking pale now and trembling in his arms, but she still had that hard look in her eye.
+She was looking pale now and trembled in his arms, but she still had that hard look in her eye.

 ‘So, you’ve come to your senses,’ he said when she didn’t resist.
 ‘Good.
 There’s no point in fighting.
 We’re wedded now, and you’ll commit to your wifely duties.’